GIS-S-mart/Welcome/README.md

 *Why did we start this open science environment for benchmarking engineering research?*

-During the last decades, our community of researchers in engineering design has reached a general consensus
+During the last decades, our community of researchers in engineering design has reached a general consensus:

 <blockquote> "Many submitted and even published works that at best provide epsilon increments to prior art, or worse: works that claim ground breaking ideas but fail to do so because of e.g. ignorance of prior literature, misinterpretation of prior or own results, fundamental errors or misunderstandings or even deliberately wrong claims or presentations that hide underlying flaws."
 [Sigmund, 2022]
 </blockquote>